SoftwareAG/c8y-docs/src/render/guides/users-guide/optional-services/sigfox.html.md

 ### <a name="operations"></a>Sending operations

-If the device supports sending hexadecimal commands, you can send commands from“Shell”.
+If the device supports sending hexadecimal commands, you can send commands from “Shell”.
 Go to the Device Management application and navigate to the device you want to send an operation to.
-Click on the "Shell" tab.
+Switch to the "Shell" tab.

-**Note:** Operations do not go to “Executing” state immediately.
+**Info:** Operations do not go to “Executing” state immediately.
 They go to “Executing” state when the device is expecting the downlink message.
 Afterwards, the pending operation which is created first goes to executing state.